 Police also seized the professional equipment and possessions of both journalists.
 The arrests prevented The Narwhal from obtaining and publishing Bracken’s photos showing what police did during arrests on Nov.
 19.

 The arrests were made with the use of canine units and snipers.
-RCMP broke down the door to a tiny home with an axe to remove land defenders and the journalists, while officers used a chainsaw to extract one of the land defenders from a cabin on the drill site.
+RCMP broke down the door to a tiny home with an axe and chainsaw to remove land defenders as well as the journalists who were there to observe and report on the events.

 Although PRIME-BC is primarily used by police in British Columbia, the database is linked to police systems across Canada, according to a 2017 report by the provincial auditor general.
 The PRIME system is managed by PRIMECorp, an organization that is governed by a board with representation from the RCMP, other law enforcement stakeholders, municipalities, as well as the provincial Ministry of Public Safety and Solicitor General.